Yacnnn/MVGCCA/README.md

      The last epoch is always saved.'
     '--grid_search', type = str2bool, default = False, help='True or False.
 Decide whether or not to process a grid search.'
     '--num_of_run', type = int, default = 1, help='Number of times the algorithm is runned.'
-    --evaluation', type = str2bool, default = True, help='True or False.
+    '--evaluation', type = str2bool, default = True, help='True or False.
 Decide whether or not to evaluate latent space (evalutation works only for uci dataset related task and depends on the task selected).
 If option --num_of_run > 1, average evaluation of these run is returned for task =[uci7,uci10] ;
     while each run evaluation is returned for task=[uci7robustinf, uci10robustinf, uci7robustclassif, uci10robustclassif,
     uci10robustclassifv2,uci7robustclassifv2].'